spencerf21/spencerf21.github.io/README.md

-this is my porttfolio website
+this is my portfolio website
-it is a staticwebsite
+it is a static website